-Featured keynotes
+Featured speakers

-We are pleased to announce the keynote speakers for the 2026 Australian Architecture Conference, bringing together practitioners and thinkers whose work is reshaping how architecture engages with place, culture and systems across Australia and internationally.
+We are pleased to announce the featured speakers for the 2026 Australian Architecture Conference, bringing together practitioners and thinkers whose work is reshaping how architecture engages with place, culture and systems across Australia and internationally.

-Bringing together voices from design practice, research, and cross-disciplinary collaboration, this year’s keynote lineup reflects the conference’s commitment to critical dialogue, innovation, and real-world impact.
+A collection of voices from design practice, research, and cross-disciplinary collaboration, this year’s keynote lineup reflects the conference’s commitment to critical dialogue, innovation, and real-world impact.

-Ilze WOLFF and Heinrich Wolff
+Ilze wolff and Heinrich Wolff

 Wolff Architects was established by Heinrich Wolff and Ilze Wolff in 2012.
 The work of the studio is driven by a philosophical concern for developing an architectural practice of consequence.
 This concern is embedded in the various outputs of the practice: the design of buildings, landscapes, scenographies and events, advocacy for spatial justice, research, films and curatorial practice.